lioneltrs/goNCommand/README.md

     MY_RAW_ROMS_DIR=/home/lionel2/provi/amazon/ninja_commando/rom

 2. Set the path MY_OUT_ROM_DIR_1 to a temporary directory of your choice.
-3. Run one of the six scripts:
+3. Run one of the eight scripts:

 ```
 ./goNCommand